-- 1) Office of Military Base Retention and Reuse.
-This office provides ongoing assistance and support to communities with closed bases, as well as communities with active installations, in an effort to ensure the continued viability and retention of the remaining bases in California. - 2) Infrastructure AND Economic Development Bank (iBank).
-The iBank is authorized to issue taxexempt and taxable revenue bonds, provide financing to public agencies, provide credit enhancements, acquire or lease facilities, and leverage State and Federal funds.
-The iBank also provides low-cost financing to public agencies for a wide variety of infrastructure projects that help create jobs in California. - 3) Marketing Programs.
+- Office of Military Base Retention and Reuse.
+This office provides ongoing assistance and support to communities with closed bases, as well as communities with active installations, in an effort to ensure the continued viability and retention of the remaining bases in California. - 2) Infrastructure and Economic Development Bank (iBank).
+The Infrastructure Bank iBank is authorized to issue tax-exempt and taxable revenue bonds, provide financing to public agencies, provide credit enhancements, acquire or lease facilities, and leverage State and Federal funds. iBankThe Bank also provides low-cost financing to public agencies for a wide variety of infrastructure projects that help create jobs in California. - Marketing Programs.
 These programs include Team California, which is a network of economic development professionals actively involved in business attraction, retention, expansion, and job creation efforts throughout the state. - 4) Small Business Development Centers (SBDC).
 The SBDC program links federal, state, educational, and private resources designed for small businesses.
-They provide one-stop access to free business counseling, planning, marketing and training programs. - 5) Tourism.
-The California Office of Tourism supports efforts to attract tourist dollars to the Golden State, and CSAC supports efforts to promote agricultural, historic, and natural resources tourism throughout the state. - 6) Film Industry.
-The California Film Commission works to retain film production in the state, and CSAC supports partnerships and continued collaboration between the state and the efforts of regional and county film commissions.
+They provide one-stop access to free business counseling, planning, marketing and training programs. - Tourism.
+The StateCalifornia Office of Tourism supports efforts to attract tourist dollars to the Golden State, and CSAC supports efforts to promote agricultural, historic, and natural resources tourism throughout the state.